configcat/docs/website/docs/integrations/circleci.md

 ---
 id: circleci
 title: CircleCI Orb
 description: ConfigCat CircleCI Orb.
-This is step-by-step gide on how to use the ConfigCat CircleCI Orb to eliminate tech debt in your project.
+This is a step-by-step guide on how to use the ConfigCat CircleCI Orb to eliminate tech debt in your project.
 ---

 import CodeRefIntro from '/docs/advanced/code-references/_intro.mdx'